Online English grammar tutor

 Inference as Reading Between the Lines

-Kubra taught 11 days ago
+Kubra taught about 1 month ago

 The Tutor and Student worked on improving reading comprehension and vocabulary using the story 'Jack and the Beanstalk.'
 The Student practiced reading aloud, answering comprehension questions, and reconstructing sentences.
 Future reading sessions were planned to further reinforce the Student's reading skills.